 For example, there are no a la carte options for subscribing to individual TV stations online (yet).
-So although HBO Go has apps that let subscribers watch the network's shows on different devices wherever they are, customers still have to have a cable or satellite subscription to HBO.
-Other networks make the same requirements.
+So although HBO Go has apps that let subscribers watch the network's shows on different devices wherever the viewers are, a customer must still have a cable or satellite subscription to HBO.
+Other networks make similar requirements.

 However, the biggest reason to maintain a cable or satellite TV subscription is so you can watch live sporting events.
-(There are some apps, such as MLB.com, that stream live sports, but these services cost extra and don't include all games.)
+(Some apps, such as MLB.com, stream live sports, but these services cost extra and don't include all games.)
 Otherwise, if your household mainly watches movies, news and the occasional series, a smart TV could help you cut the cord.

 15. Does a smart TV need a cable box or broadband?